The information in this article applies to:

 To learn more about linking layout files, please see the article 'Message: Files not found in Layout' listed in the Related Articles section below.

 It is extremely important to understand that Archive files should not be used as an alternative to regularly backing up your files yourself.
-Archive files are only created when a file is saved for the first time that day, the Archives may not reflect the progress you have made in a given project, the state of the model, or any other criteria that you might consider to be important.
+Archive files may not reflect the progress you have made in a given project, the state of the model, or any other criteria that you might consider to be important.

-In Chief Architect, you can specify the frequency that Archives are created in the File Management section of the Preferences dialog.
+In Chief Architect Premier and Chief Architect Interiors, you can specify how many Archives are created on the File Management panel of the Preferences dialog.
 However, it is important to note that these settings cannot guarantee full, exact restoration of your plan files under all circumstances.